javerinetan/Visual-Analytics-Project/README.md

 - Our work was praised and been requested to be use for open house and orientation.
 - The teachers have also requested for our scripts to also be submitted
 - Overall execllent presentation.

+## Acknowledgement
+I am deeply grateful to my group mates for being the most supportive and helpful teammates throughout the project.
+Their constant encouragement and assistance made the journey a smooth and enjoyable one.